demining/bitcoindigger/002_How_to_extract_RSZ_values_R_S_Z_from_Bitcoin_transaction_RawTX_and_uses_the_Bloom_filter_algorithm_to_speed_up_the_work/README.md

 <!-- wp:list {"ordered":true} -->
 <ol class="wp-block-list"><!-- wp:list-item -->
-<li><strong>Bandwidth savings</strong> : Bloom filter allows SPV clients to request from full nodes only those transactions that are potentially related to their addresses, which reduces the amount of data transferred and saves bandwidth <a href="https://www.gate.io/ru/learn/articles/what-is--bloom-filter-in-blockchain/809" target="_blank" rel="noreferrer noopener">1 </a><a href="https://academy.binance.com/ru/glossary/bloom-filter" target="_blank" rel="noreferrer noopener">2</a> .</li>
+<li><strong>Bandwidth savings</strong>&nbsp;: Bloom filter allows SPV clients to request from full nodes only those transactions that are potentially related to their addresses, which reduces the amount of data transferred and saves bandwidth&nbsp;<a href="https://www.gate.io/ru/learn/articles/what-is--bloom-filter-in-blockchain/809" target="_blank" rel="noreferrer noopener">1&nbsp;</a><a href="https://academy.binance.com/ru/glossary/bloom-filter" target="_blank" rel="noreferrer noopener">2</a>&nbsp;.</li>
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
-<li><strong>Privacy protection</strong> : When using a bloom filter, clients do not reveal all of their addresses to full nodes.
-Instead, they send a filter that prevents nodes from determining which addresses the client is interested in, thereby increasing privacy <a href="https://www.gate.io/ru/learn/articles/what-is--bloom-filter-in-blockchain/809" target="_blank" rel="noreferrer noopener">1 </a><a href="https://bits.media/shest-prichin-zapustit-polnyy-uzel-bitkoina/" target="_blank" rel="noreferrer noopener">4</a> .</li>
+<li><strong>Privacy protection</strong>&nbsp;: When using a bloom filter, clients do not reveal all of their addresses to full nodes.
+Instead, they send a filter that prevents nodes from determining which addresses the client is interested in, thereby increasing privacy&nbsp;<a href="https://www.gate.io/ru/learn/articles/what-is--bloom-filter-in-blockchain/809" target="_blank" rel="noreferrer noopener">1&nbsp;</a><a href="https://bits.media/shest-prichin-zapustit-polnyy-uzel-bitkoina/" target="_blank" rel="noreferrer noopener">4</a>&nbsp;.</li>
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
-<li><strong>Data processing efficiency</strong> : Bloom filter allows you to quickly check the presence of an element in a set, which makes it an effective tool for filtering transactions in Bitcoin <a href="https://ru.hexlet.io/blog/posts/filtr-bluma-zachem-nuzhen-i-kak-rabotaet" target="_blank" rel="noreferrer noopener">6 </a><a href="https://habr.com/ru/companies/otus/articles/541378/" target="_blank" rel="noreferrer noopener">8</a> .</li>
+<li><strong>Data processing efficiency</strong>&nbsp;: Bloom filter allows you to quickly check the presence of an element in a set, which makes it an effective tool for filtering transactions in Bitcoin&nbsp;<a href="https://ru.hexlet.io/blog/posts/filtr-bluma-zachem-nuzhen-i-kak-rabotaet" target="_blank" rel="noreferrer noopener">6&nbsp;</a><a href="https://habr.com/ru/companies/otus/articles/541378/" target="_blank" rel="noreferrer noopener">8</a>&nbsp;.</li>
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
-<li><strong>Resource savings</strong> : SPV clients do not require storing the entire blockchain, which significantly reduces memory and computational requirements.
-Bloom filter helps with this by allowing clients to work without downloading the entire blockchain <a href="https://academy.binance.com/ru/glossary/bloom-filter" target="_blank" rel="noreferrer noopener">2 </a><a href="https://ru.bitdegree.org/crypto/obuchenie/kripto-terminy/chto-takoe-filtr-bluma" target="_blank" rel="noreferrer noopener">5</a> .</li>
+<li><strong>Resource savings</strong>&nbsp;: SPV clients do not require storing the entire blockchain, which significantly reduces memory and computational requirements.
+Bloom filter helps with this by allowing clients to work without downloading the entire blockchain&nbsp;<a href="https://academy.binance.com/ru/glossary/bloom-filter" target="_blank" rel="noreferrer noopener">2&nbsp;</a><a href="https://ru.bitdegree.org/crypto/obuchenie/kripto-terminy/chto-takoe-filtr-bluma" target="_blank" rel="noreferrer noopener">5</a>&nbsp;.</li>
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
-<li><strong>Speed ​​of Operation</strong> : By quickly determining whether there are transactions that match a filter, SPV clients can operate faster than if they had to download and check all transactions manually <a href="https://habr.com/ru/articles/788772/" target="_blank" rel="noreferrer noopener">3 </a><a href="https://ru.hexlet.io/blog/posts/filtr-bluma-zachem-nuzhen-i-kak-rabotaet" target="_blank" rel="noreferrer noopener">6</a> .</li>
+<li><strong>Speed ​​of Operation</strong>&nbsp;: By quickly determining whether there are transactions that match a filter, SPV clients can operate faster than if they had to download and check all transactions manually&nbsp;<a href="https://habr.com/ru/articles/788772/" target="_blank" rel="noreferrer noopener">3&nbsp;</a><a href="https://ru.hexlet.io/blog/posts/filtr-bluma-zachem-nuzhen-i-kak-rabotaet" target="_blank" rel="noreferrer noopener">6</a>&nbsp;.</li>
 <!-- /wp:list-item --></ol>
 <!-- /wp:list -->